fuzehq/documentation/pages/walkthroughs/remittance.md

 - `clientIdentifier`:  A unique identifier for the customer passed by you
 - `account`: (This will be an object for details of the beneficiary)
     - `currency`: The local currency of the beneficiary
-    - `type`: Type of payout method.
+    - `accountType`: Type of payout method.
 A list of payout methods, and respective account data, will shared separately.
     - `country`: Country of the beneficiary
     - `clientIdentifier`: The unique identifier for the beneficiary
     - `accountData` : Account data of the customer.
 This data is validated by Fuze based on the type passed above.
 In the example below, the bank details for an Indian account are listed:
         - `accountNumber`: Bank account number of the beneficiary
         - `ifscCode` : IFSC code of the bank account
         - `name`: Full name of the beneficiary
-        - `relationship`: Relationship between beneficiary and originator.
-This list can be different for different countries, and will be shared separately.

 The request will look as follows